 phone: 919-684-2200 | oit.duke.edu

-The Office of Information Technology (OIT) is your source for network connectivity, software, and other IT resources at Duke.
+The Office of Information Technology (OIT) is your source for network connectivity, software, and other information technology resources at Duke.
 To get connected quickly to our high-tech campus, visit oit.duke.edu/about/new-duke/students.
 Our staff is available throughout your Duke career to help with all your technology needs.

 Your “NetID” is your electronic key to online resources, including your Duke email account, DukeHub (course registration/grades), Sakai (course information), MyDuke (student portal), Box cloud storage and more.
 We’ll email your NetID to you before you arrive on campus, with instructions on how to set up a secure password.
 For added security, we require Multi-Factor Authentication (MFA, or two-step verification) for most online services that require a NetID.
-Once you have your NetID, enroll in MFA—visit oit.duke.edu/mfa.
-Use your NetID to connect all your devices to a secure wireless network at wireless.duke.edu.
+Once you have your NetID, enroll in MFA—visit oit.duke.edu/mfa, or Duke Unlock, unlock.duke.edu.

 Your Duke email account is an important part of digital life at Duke.
 Once it’s activated, begin checking your inbox for important messages.
 We recommend using the Microsoft Outlook mail client.
 Read more at oit.duke.edu/what-we-do/services/email-and-calendar.